alchemyplatform/aa-sdk/site/guides/batching-transactions.md

 # How to Submit Batch Transactions

 One benefit of Smart Contract Accounts is that it's possible to batch transactions in one User Operation.
 Not all Smart Contract Accounts support batching.
-But, if the `SmartContractAccount` you're using does by implementing the [`encodeBatchExecute`](/packages/aa-core/accounts/optional/encodeBatchExecute.md) method, then implementations of `SmartAccountProvider` will allow you to make those calls.
+But, if the `ISmartContractAccount` implementation you're using has the [`encodeBatchExecute`](/packages/aa-core/accounts/optional/encodeBatchExecute.md) method, then implementations of `SmartAccountProvider` will allow you to make those calls.

 There are two ways you can batch transactions using `SmartAccountProvider`: